Nimtaa/Learning-Git/Git.md

 ```
 git init
 ```
+everything you have changed --> Stage --> Commit

-stage: State of the modified or new file that is ready to be committed. everything you have changed --> Stage --> Commit
+Stage: State of the modified or new file that is ready to be committed.

+staging the file
 ```
-git add [FileName]: staging the file
+git add [FileName]
 ```
 Staging all files in directory
 ```